 One of the best ways to verify the reputation of a training school is to ask local trucking companies if they hire graduates from that school.
 Talk with recent graduates about the content and quality of training received and ask if they have been successful in finding a truck driving job.
 Ask the training school how many student graduates receive their CDL.

 Once you have decided on the program that is right for you, pay close attention to the following details before signing the contract:

 Read and understand the contract and know exactly what your obligations are.
 Verify the tuition and other costs and terms governing refund or forfeiture of the down payment, should you fail to complete the program.
 If necessary, make arrangements (and be sure you clearly understand the terms) for financing the remainder of the tuition.

 If the school is far from your home, check into the availability of room and board at the school.
 Be sure to investigate the adequacy and costs of those facilities.
 If you have dependents, be sure you have made arrangements to support them while you complete training.

 Research the availability of truck driving jobs where you live and realize that you may need to relocate in order to find a driving job.

 Prospective drivers and technicians

-The registered apprenticeship program, overseen by the US Department of Labor, is considered by many to be the gold star of workforce development programs, and ATA has been approved as a program sponsor for registered apprenticeships by the US Department of Labor.
+The registered apprenticeship program, overseen by the US Department of Labor, is considered by many to be the gold star of workforce development programs, and ATA has been approved as a program sponsor for registered apprenticeships by US DOL.